-With a thick custard like filling a Clafoutis is a quick and easy way to enjoy fresh cherries or blueberries.
+With a thick custard like filling a cherry clafoutis is a quick and easy way to enjoy fresh cherries or blueberries.
 Simple enough for breakfast or for an elegant dessert.

 This was inspired after Mike tried a blueberry clafoutis at one of our favorite restaurants, Marisols, and I was in love with the texture and flavors.
 I started searching for recipes and mostly found cherry ones.
-So when we started getting fresh cherries, I gave this a try.
+So when we started getting fresh cherries, I started experimenting.
 It was so easy to make that I wasn’t sure it would be as good as what we had at Marisols but I think we came pretty close.

 What is a clafoutis